Transmission eigenvalue-free regions near the real axis. II: Introduction

 \begin{rem} Our result also applies to trapping obstacles $\mathcal{O}$ which may have periodic broken geodesics, provided these geodesics are of hyperbolic type.
 A typical example is an obstacle consisting of several strictly convex bodies and the coefficients are supposed constants (in which case the geodesics are just rays).
 More precisely, let $\mathcal{O}=\cup_{j=1}^J\mathcal{O}_j$, $J\ge 2$, where each $\mathcal{O}_j$ is strictly convex and $\overline{\mathcal{O}_i}\cap\overline{\mathcal{O}_j}=\emptyset$ if $i\neq j$.
 When $J=2$ there is only one periodic ray between $\mathcal{O}_1$ and $\mathcal{O}_2$ (which is of hyperbolic type), while when $J\ge 3$ there are infinitely many.
 Therefore, in this case one needs to impose some conditions in order to be able to get a nice resolvent bound on the real axis.
 The first one is the Ikawa no-eclipse condition: if $i$, $j$ and $k$ are all different, then $\overline{\mathcal{O}_k}$ does not intersect the convex hull of $\overline{\mathcal{O}_i}\cup\overline{\mathcal{O}_j}$.
 The second one is a dynamical assumption involving the topological presure of the billiard flow (see \cite{kn:I} for the precise definition).
 Under these conditions Ikawa \cite{kn:I} obtained that the cut-off resolvent extends analytically to a strip $|{\rm Im}\,\lambda|\le C$ and its norm is polynomially bounded there.
 Using this Burq \cite{kn:B2} applied the Fragm\`en-Lindel\"of principle to conclude that on the real axis the norm of the cut-off resolvent is logarithmically bounded.
 Therefore, under the Ikawa conditions mentioned above, in this case we have the bound (\ref{eq:1.7}) fulfilled with $\tau_j=\log\lambda$. \end{rem}

-The eigenvaue-free region in Theorem \ref{1.2} is more precise than the region (\ref{eq:1.5}) obtained in \cite{kn:V2} in the sense that the region $\{|{\rm Im}\,\lambda|\le C_N|\lambda|^{-N}\}$ is replaced by the smaller one $\mathcal{L}_N(C_N)$.
+The eigenvaue-free region in Theorem \ref{1.2} is more precise than the region (\ref{eq:1.5}) obtained in \cite{kn:V2} since $\mathcal{L}_N(C_N)\subset\{|{\rm Im}\,\lambda|\le C_N|\lambda|^{-N}\}$.
 This is due to the observation that the parametrix of the interior Dirichlet-to-Neumann map (without damping) in the elliptic region is valid in $\mathbb{C}\setminus\mathcal{L}_N(C_N)$ (see Section 6).
 Note that this parametrix plays a crucial role in our proof.
 Therefore, studying the transmission eigenvalues in $\mathcal{L}_N(C_N)$, that is, close to the eigenvalues of $\pm\sqrt{G_2}$, requires a different approach.
 Most probably the region $\mathcal{L}_N(C_N)$ is also free of transmission eigenvalues but proving this remains an open problem.

 To prove Theorem \ref{1.2} we follow the same strategy as in \cite{kn:V2} with some important modifications.
 The first one is, as mentioned above, that we extend the domain of validity of the parametrix of the interior Dirichlet-to-Neumann map in the elliptic region (see Theorem \ref{6.1}).
 Secondly, we obtain more general a priori estimates for the solutions of the interior Helmholtz equation without damping (see Theorem \ref{2.1}).
 In particular, the boundary $\Gamma$ is not necessairily supposed strictly concave.
 This is done by using the so-called jump formula that allows to express the solution by the term in the right-hand side and the restriction on $\Gamma$ of the solution and its normal derivative (see Lemma \ref{2.5}).
 The a priori estimates for the solutions of the interior Helmholtz equation with damping are also more general than those obtained in \cite{kn:V2} (see Theorem \ref{3.1}).